 Since I decided to quit my job in May 2011, I have used an enormous number of products and services related to making money online.

-Over the past year or so, I have explored everything from WordPress plugins, to books, to hosting providers.
-So I thought it might be useful to recommend the highest-quality products that I have come across.
+Over the past couple of years I have explored everything from online courses, to WordPress plugins, to hosting providers and more.
+With my experiences in mind, I thought it might be useful to bring together all of the products that I use (or have used) and love.

 There are affiliate links on this page.
 If you purchase a product through one of them, I will receive a commission.
 It will cost you nothing extra.
 I only ever endorse products that I have personally used and tested extensively.
 Thank you!

-- Successful Freelance Writing Online: This is my guide to making a full time living in part time hours from freelance blogging, which is what enabled me to quit my job in 2011.
+Paid to Blog.
+This is my comprehensive course to making a full time living in part time hours from freelance blogging, which is what enabled me to quit my job in 2011.
 I would thoroughly recommend it to anyone interested in making money online.

 - AWeber: There are a few email list services around but I consider AWeber to be the standout winner.
 They have the best features and a one month trial will only set you back $1.